Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 ✔️ Major cities in Colombia

-Major cities in Colombia like Bogota, Cali, and Medellin all have lots of safe areas to visit and of course, they are all major tourist destinations.
+Major cities in Colombia, like Bogota, Cali, and Medellin, all have lots of safe areas to visit, and of course, they are all major tourist destinations.

-In each, there are definitely parts of the city you’ll want to avoid, but overall they are all great places to visit.
+In each, there are definitely parts of the city you’ll want to avoid, but overall, they are all great places to visit.

 ✔️ Guatape

-Guatape is the most popular day trip destination from Medellin so thankfully this little tourist town is one of the safest places you can travel to in Colombia.
+Guatape is the most popular day trip destination from Medellín, so thankfully, this little tourist town is one of the safest places you can travel to in Colombia.
 The surrounding lakes and the giant rock are the highlights of this town.

 ✔️ Northern Caribbean Coast

-Northern Caribbean Coast areas like Cartagena, Barranquilla, and Santa Marta are known to have some of the best beaches in South America where you can relax and enjoy your time knowing you are in a safe place.
+Northern Caribbean Coast areas like Cartagena, Barranquilla, and Santa Marta are known to have some of the best beaches in South America, where you can relax and enjoy your time knowing you are in a safe place.

-There are some areas, especially in Cartagena, that you’d want to avoid but they’re not areas you’d normally end up in while on vacation.
+There are some areas, especially in Cartagena, that you’d want to avoid, but they’re not areas you’d normally end up in while on vacation.

 ✔️ Bucaramanga

-Bucaramanga is one of the lesser visited cities in Colombia (in comparison) that is closer to the Venezuelan border.
+Bucaramanga is one of the lesser-visited cities in Colombia (in comparison) that is closer to the Venezuelan border.

 But it is known as a very safe destination for tourists and is also known for its parks and adventure activities.